 Huskies need approximately two hours of exercise every day and can go for miles.
 Of course, your dog’s activity level depends on their age and physical condition.
 The weather is also a key factor!

-Whether you are going for a quick stroll around the neighbourhood or for a long dog hike, you are doing far more than meeting their exercise needs when you walk your dog.
+Whether you are going for a quick stroll around the neighbourhood or for a long dog hike, exercising a dog is important and you are doing far more than meeting their exercise needs when you walk your dog.

-A puppy needs training sessions to help with their mental health, weight control and build a stronger bond and trust between you and your four-legged friend.
+A puppy needs training sessions to help with its mental health, and weight control and build a stronger bond and trust between you and your four-legged friend.

 Of course, as dog owners and responsible people, if you are wondering how long should I walk my pooch?
 Do plenty of research online and consult your vet about our pets’ specific health requirements.